11 Things You Can´t Miss in Westminster Abbey

 The Queen’s Diamond Jubilee Galleries| ©Westminster Abbey

-During your visit to Westminster Abbey you cannot miss The Queen's Diamond Jubilee Galleries, a space within the medieval triforium above the nave of the temple that has remained hidden from visitors for more than 7 centuries.
+During your visit to Westminster Abbey, don’t miss The Queen’s Diamond Jubilee Galleries, a space within the medieval triforium above the nave that has remained hidden from visitors for over seven centuries.

-It is a beautiful museum with stunning views of the interior of the church and the Palace of Westminster, which tells the millennial history of Westminster Abbey from its origins and through hundreds of objects of great historical value.
+It is a beautiful museum with stunning views of the church’s interior and Westminster Palace, which tells the millennia-old history of Westminster Abbey from its origins through hundreds of objects of great historical value.

 11. Collage Garden

-The College Garden of Westminster Abbey was the place where the Benedictine monks cultivated their gardens.
+The College Garden at Westminster Abbey was where the Benedictine monks cultivated their vegetable gardens.

-It is about a millennium old, making it the oldest park in England.
-Such a place is well worth a visit, especially when the weather in London is milder and the gardens of College Garden look more flowery and beautiful.
+It is about a thousand years old, making it the oldest park in England.
+A place like this is well worth a visit, especially when the weather in London is milder and the gardens of College Garden are in full bloom and at their most beautiful.

-The best time to visit this park is spring in London (between March and May) although summer in London is also a good time.
-One of my favorite places inside Westminster Abbey!
+The best time to visit this park is during the London spring (between March and May), although summer in London is also a good time.
+One of my favorite spots inside Westminster Abbey!

 Book a tour of Westminster Abbey